Affordable Fashion Shopping in Paris: My Favorite Finds (Updated)

 Jimmy Fairly

 Paris is brimming with eyewear boutiques offering everything from timeless classics to bold, fashion-forward styles you won’t find anywhere else.
 For affordable, stylish frames that are also well-crafted, I always recommend Jimmy Fairly.
 I’ve picked up a few pairs over the years, and they’ve all held up beautifully.
-There are several locations around the city, but I usually stop by the one on Rue du Four (just a few doors down from CityPharma, see below).
+There are several locations around the city, but I usually stop by the one near Saint Sulpice (which has recently expanded into a larger space).

 Monoprix